Stockyards National Historic District

 The Cattle Drive

 Do not miss the Cattle Drive!
 The Cattle drive is at 11.30 am and 4 pm every day!
-It goes by really fast and it is a great photo op!
+It goes by high-speed and it is a great photo op!
 They are very strict in safety and want everyone to stay on the sidewalk.
-The Texas Cowhands drive the herd on the main stockyard street – East Exchange Avenue right in the middle of Stockyard Historic Disctrict.
-It starts out by men and women on horse back showcasing their roping skills.
+The Texas Cowhands drive the herd on the main stockyard street – East Exchange Avenue right in the middle of the Stockyard Historic District.
+It starts out by men and women on horseback showcasing their roping skills.
 Followed by the Longhorns slowly making their way down the road.
 The cowboys ensure the herd stays together and they keep a steady pase.
 This is a slow and steady pace that the longhorns walk with such grace with those long horns.
 The longhorns are very impressive – with their horns expanding over 5 feed wide.

-There are many stores that have typical texas souvenirs – Like leather goods, cowboy boots, and cowboy chaps and shirts.
+Many stores have typical texas souvenirs – Like leather goods, cowboy boots, and cowboy chaps and shirts.
 If you are not from Texas, this is where to bring back some typical Texas clothing, souvenirs or goodies.
 All these stores are under the Fort Worth Stockyard Station.
 Great thing is – if it rains you can go store to store and it’s all undercover.
-There are more stores on the N. Main Street – West of the historic stockyard district.
+More stores are on the N. Main Street – West of the historic stockyard district.
 Lots of restaurants to choose from – most of them have outdoor seating.
 There is even a brewing beer garden.
-We did not try this out since we didn’t find it till after we arrived.
+We did not try this out since we didn’t find it until after arriving.
 It may be worth it to visit and check it out.

 Viewing the Stockyard from Horseback